cloud66/help-old/_posts/building-your-stack/docker-stacks-advanced.md

           accept: ["200"]
 {% endhighlight %}

-You can also use the default health rules with `health: default`, or explicitely disable health checking by leaving the `health` option out or specifying `health: none`.
+You can also use the default health rules with `health: default`, or explicitly disable health checking by leaving the `health` option out or specifying `health: none`.

 <hr>